yorevs/homesetup/README.md

 #### Optional software

-There are some tools that are also good to have if you are a developer, HomeSetup provides features to improve using the following tools:
+If you're a developer, there are several tools that can greatly enhance your workflow.
+HomeSetup offers a range of features specifically designed to improve the usage of the following tools:

 - **docker** 19.03+ : To enable docker functions.
 - **gradle** 4+ : To enable gradle functions.

 #### Terminal setup

-HomeSetup requires a font that supports Font-Awesome icons.
-We suggest you to use the one we provide:
+To fully utilize the Font-Awesome icons in HomeSetup, you'll need a compatible font.
+We recommend using the font we
+provide:

 * [Droid font](misc/fonts/Droid-Sans-Mono-for-Powerline-Nerd-Font-Complete.otf).

-You need to install it on your machine before installing or trying HomeSetup, otherwise, you will see a question mark icon instead of the real icons.
+Before installing or trying HomeSetup, make sure to install this font on your machine.
+Otherwise, you may see **question mark icons** instead of the **actual ones**.

-**Linux users**: We have checked that some terminals already support icons, if not, you can install the font manually.
+**Linux users**: Some terminals already support icons, but if not, you can manually install the font.

-**Mac users**: We suggest using one of the terminal profiles below:
+**Mac users**: We suggest using one of the terminal profiles listed below to ensure optimal icon display:

 ##### Terminal App (Darwin)